tanaylab/metacells/README.rst

     levels of the marker genes.
 In version 0.8 this was based on picking (some of) the selected genes.

     This view is good for quality control.
-If it forces "unrelated" cell types together, this might mean that more genes should be made lateral or marked as noisy (or even excluded); or maybe the data contains a metacell of doublets; or metacells mixing cells from different types, if too many genes were marked as lateral or noisy.
+If it forces "unrelated" cell types together, this might mean that more genes should be made lateral, or noisy, or even excluded; or maybe the data contains a metacell of doublets; or metacells mixing cells from different types, if too many genes were marked as lateral or noisy, or excluded.
 It takes a surprising small number of such doublet/mixture metacells to mess up the UMAP projection.

     Also, one shouldn't read too much from the 2D layout, as by definition it can't express the "true" structure of the